 My revival method to re-clump my curls definitely reduces the amount of frizz they have, too.
 I also get more volume at the same time.
 This is how to do it:

 Don’t take too many curls, as this will define the size of your clumps.
-If you grab the same size of section each time it will help your curls look uniform in the end.
+If you grab the same size of section each time, it will help your curls look uniform in the end.

 I used the Moptop Anti-Frizz Gel (medium hold), but you can use any type of styling product that leaves you with a gel cast when dry.

-Make sure your curls are covered with gel from the roots to the ends.
+Make sure your curls are covered with gel, from the roots to the ends.

 As this is rather difficult to explain, I have previously done a video on how exactly I twist my curls around my index finger.

 I was inspired by this DevaCurl method.
 Since my hair type is different from the model I added a couple of steps to help maintain the curl definition.

-5. Remove your finger and fix the section with a bobby pin as soon as you have reached your scalp.
+Remove your finger and fix the section with a bobby pin as soon as you have reached your scalp.

-6. Continue to do this with every section that appears to be frizzy or has lost its curl pattern.
+Continue to do this with every section that appears to be frizzy or has lost its curl pattern.

-You do not have to twirl and pin all of your hair, I recommend focusing on the top layer of hair around your part.
-If you see other curls here and there that need reshaping you can twist and pin them too.
+You do not have to twirl and pin all of your hair; I recommend focusing on the top layer of hair around your part.
+If you see other curls here and there that need reshaping, you can twist and pin them too.

 Don’t worry if these sections are curlier that the rest of your hair, I will talk about how to deal with this in the next step.

-8. Gently stretch the sections a bit by running your fingers from your scalp to the ends approximately 5 times (or more, depending on how much straighter your sections need to get), if they are curlier than other parts of your hair.
+Stretch each section just a bit by running your fingers from your scalp to the ends, approximately five times (or more, depending on how much straighter your sections need to get), if they are curlier than other parts of your hair.